monscamus/eastworlds/posts/meet-at-the-moon.md

 In its role as the arbiter of world-building genres, Eastworlds will host a tongue-in-cheek battle of the titans: Science Fiction versus Fantasy.

+SF was first: therefore its the daddy.

+Fantasy sells more book: democracy in action its better.

-Is it that simple or can we throw some more petrol on the genre bonfire?
+Can we throw more petrol on the genre bonfire?
 We get together in Cambridge for a face off between the BSFA (British Science Fiction Society) and the BFS (British Fantasy Society).
 We'll be at the [Blue Moon pub](https://cambridge.pub/blue-moon/) for some good natured talk-off about SF worlds vs Fantasy worlds, and the rules for worldbuilding in each (if there really even are any).

+(If you're in any doubt most people attending will be ardent supporters of both but there's no harm in a little rap-style shade throwing.
+After all SF may not even be in the top 3 of genres...)

 # Some ideas already thrown in the pit:
 - Gene Wolfe's Book of the New Sun